African Things To Do

 Timbuktu & Gao

-Timbuktu is one of Africa’s most famous historic names, linked to scholarship and trans-Saharan trade.
-Gao is known for Songhai Empire history and the Tomb of Askia.
+Timbuktu is one of Africa’s most famous historic names, linked to scholarship, manuscripts, and trans-Saharan trade.
+Gao is connected to Songhai Empire history and is known for the Tomb of Askia.

 • Best experiences